JeffRileyMtl/JeffRileyMtl/README.md

 - 👋 Hi, I’m @JeffRileyMtl
 - 👀 I’m interested in Deep Learning, Optimization, Reinforcement Learning.
-I apply these tools to the transportation industry and for good.
+I apply these tools to the transportation industry, the stock market and for good.
-- 🌱 I’m currently learning neural networks.
+- 🌱 I’m currently graph networks
 - 💞️ I’m looking to collaborate on ...
 - My programming hobbies are stock trading, fantasy hockey and geo maps.